Weighing privacy against the public interest

 A journalist’s job is to report facts and inform the public debate so that people can make educated choices.
 We are not the judge and jury regarding what is right and wrong in the communities we serve.

 Some feel that an individual’s right to privacy is qualified by their behaviour.
-If a person is considered to be involved in crime or anti-social behaviour, it could be felt that they have waived part of their rights to privacy because it is more likely to be in the public interest to expose their behaviour.
+If a person is considered to be involved in crime or anti-social behaviour, it could be felt that they have given up their right to privacy because it is more likely to be in the public interest to expose their behaviour.
 This is not for us to decide.

 This is also a delicate area, particularly in transition and post-conflict countries where what might be termed by some to be anti-social or unlawful behaviour could, in some cases, be seen by others as an important and legitimate protest against unjust regimes and systems.